He loves me. He loves me not.

 10. The Doctor is in

-He is open to the idea of individual or couple’s therapy.
+He is open to the idea of individual or couple therapy, or talking to a relationship coach and get tailor-made advice.
 Plus 10 claps if the idea even comes from him!

 Talking or exposing his innermost thoughts to a therapist means removing this emotional shield, and that can only mean that he loves you to brave that front.

-Therapy or counselling may not be the key to a happy ending, but it’s the start of cultivating a deep(er) relationship with an avoidant.
+Therapy or talking to a relationship coach may not be the key to a happy ending, but it’s the start of cultivating a deep(er) relationship with an avoidant.

 Consider an avoidant a keeper if there’s an effort to diminish the avoidance and be present more.
 Don’t keep him locked up, though; that might trigger something disastrous.